nelmio/NelmioSecurityBundle/README.md

             hsts_max_age: 2592000 # 30 days
             hsts_subdomains: false

-A small word of caution though.
-While HSTS is great for security, it means that if the browser can not establish your SSL certificate is valid, it will not allow the user to query your site.
+A small word of caution: While HSTS is great for security, it means that if the browser can not establish your SSL certificate is valid, it will not allow the user to query your site.
 That just means you should be careful and renew your certificate in due time.

 Note: HSTS presently (Aug.
-2011) only works in Firefox4+ and Chrome 4+.
+2013) only works in Firefox 4+, Chrome 4+ and Opera 12+.

 ### **Flexible HTTPS/SSL Handling**: